how do i know if my battery is agm

 Are AGM and Gel Batteries the Same?

 The straightforward answer to the question is “NO”.
-Most of the time because of their similarities, AGM and Gel Battery are considered to be the same.
+Most of the time, because of their similarities, AGM and Gel Battery are considered to be the same.

-So what then differentiates them?
+So what differentiates them?

-A major difference is in the charge rate of the batteries, AGM batteries can handle higher charge and discharge rates than gel batteries.
+A major difference is in the charge rate of the batteries.
+AGM batteries can handle higher charge and discharge rates than gel batteries.

 AGM batteries are less expensive than Gel batteries.
-Gel batteries are delicate and one charge mistake will completely ruin the battery and cause premature failure.
+Gel batteries are delicate, and one charge mistake will completely ruin the battery and cause premature failure.

-Gel cell batteries use silica (sand) to turn the acid inside the battery into a thick liquid while AGM is an absorbed glass mat battery.
+Gel cell batteries use silica (sand) to turn the acid inside the battery into a thick liquid, while AGM is an absorbed glass mat battery.

 AGM offers more flexibility and higher performance.
-AGM is an example of a sealed battery while a Gel battery is one type of flooded battery.
+AGM is an example of a sealed battery, while a gel battery is one type of flooded battery.

 Do AGM Batteries need Maintenance?